PatrickChodowski/game_opengl/README.md

 ## todo list:

+### Entities -> rework.
+Need to able to easily put a Logo inside the game.
+Currently a massive amount of work just to put a single entity in new place
+# lets do entity 2.0

 ### Animations -> make sure the looped animations are looped (checking if next anim id is the same as current one? skip first frame if so?)
 ### Zooming in -> analyse how to zoom in on specific point
 ### Lock movement when in stationary animation